inspec/inspec/docs-chef-io/content/inspec/reporters.md

 Chef InSpec allows you to output your test results to one or more reporters.

-Configure the reporter(s) using either the `--reporter` option or as part of the general config file using the `--config` (or `--json-config`, prior to v3.6) option.
+Configure the reporter(s) using either the `--reporter` option or as part of the general configuration file using the `--config` (or `--json-config`, prior to v3.6) option.
 While you can configure multiple reporters to write to different files, only one reporter can output to the screen(stdout).

 ## Syntax